-- The RFP modality did not achieve its potential objective of providing improved access to funding.
+- The RFPs did not achieve their potential objective of providing improved access to funding.
 It failed to bring new partners to the GCF. - Country ownership as a principle is directly recognized by only two of the four RFPs: EDA and REDD+ RBP.
-Country ownership as an investment criterion is applied across all RFPs, as they follow the regular funding proposal review process by the iTAP and Secretariat. - RFPs complement operations; however, coherence limits effectiveness and thus reduces value added. - Across the RFPs there is no value added for gender approaches as all proposals must comply with GCF policies including the gender policy.
+Country ownership as an investment criterion is applied across all RFPs, as they follow the regular funding proposal review process by the iTAP and Secretariat. - RFPs complement operations (same project cycle and subject to the same policies).
+However, coherence with these operations limits effectiveness and thus reduces value added. - Across the RFPs, there is no value added for gender approaches, as all proposals must comply with GCF policies, including the gender policy.
 However, by design, EDA and MSMEs reach local stakeholders directly. - 80.
-In principle and expectation, RFPs are supposed to provide an additional way to access GCF funding for specific types of projects, focusing on specific topics that the GCF considers are gaps in the climate change landscape financing, reaching specific targeted potential recipients of the finance or responding to a specific request from the UNFCCC.
+In principle and expectation, RFPs are supposed to provide an additional mode for accessing GCF funding for specific types of projects.
+They can be used to focus on GCF-identified gaps in climate financing, reaching targeted potential recipients of the finance or responding to a specific request from the UNFCCC.
 The evaluation team explored four aspects of the RFP that are also linked to the mandate of the GCF, its policies and its investment criteria: - Accessibility - Country ownership - Coherence and complementarity (internally and externally) - Application of the gender lens - 81.
-This chapter addresses these aspects and provide key findings of this assessment.
+This chapter addresses these aspects and provides the assessment's key finding.
 This section also provides linkages to other aspects of the GCF that are important and were already considered in earlier sections of this report.
 In particular, this chapter considers potential or actual impacts of the RFPs, in addition to those discussed in Chapter V on the implementation of RFPs and their efficiency and effectiveness.
-Other considerations were investigated in particular, the sustainability of the RFPs and the application of a climate rationale.
+Other considerations were investigated including the sustainability of the RFPs and the application of a climate rationale.
 However, due to the limited number of projects and early implementation status, the evidence on sustainability was considered scarce and inconclusive.
-Furthermore, stakeholder interviews conducted for this assessment demonstrated that the evidence on the application of the climate rationale is weak.
-It should be noted here that other recent IEU evaluations found there is a lack of definition and guidance on the concept of climate rationale.
-Thus, it was decided that this assessment would not further consider the concept of climate rationale.
+Furthermore, stakeholder interviews conducted for this Assessment demonstrated that the evidence on the application of the climate rationale is weak.
+It should be noted here that other recent IEU evaluations found a lack of definition and guidance regarding the concept of climate rationale.
+Thus, it was decided that this Assessment would not further consider the concept of climate rationale.